awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 **Note**
 The `CreateMountTarget` call returns only after creating the network interface, but while the mount target state is still `creating`, you can check the mount target creation status by calling the [DescribeMountTargets](API_DescribeMountTargets.md) operation, which among other things returns the mount target state\.

-We recommend you create a mount target in each of the Availability Zones\.
+We recommend that you create a mount target in each of the Availability Zones\.
 There are cost considerations for using a file system in an Availability Zone through a mount target created in another Availability Zone\.
 For more information, see [Amazon EFS](http://aws.amazon.com/efs/)\.
 In addition, by always using a mount target local to the instance's Availability Zone, you eliminate a partial failure scenario\.
-If the Availability Zone in which your mount target is created goes down, then you won't be able to access your file system through that mount target\.
+If the Availability Zone in which your mount target is created goes down, then you can't access your file system through that mount target\.

 This operation requires permissions for the following action on the file system:
 +  `elasticfilesystem:CreateMountTarget`